kpavlov/jreactive-8583/README.md

 The continuous TCP/IP data stream is split into frames.
 Each [ISO8583][iso8583] message is sent in a separate frame.

-A Frame consists of a N-byte length header and a message body.
+A Frame consists of an N-byte length header and message body.
 Usually, N==2.
 The header contains the length of the following message.
 The high byte of value is transmitted first, and the low byte of value is transmitted second.